Welcome to today's edition of the Rush 24-7 podcast.

 Scarborough said, why is it that we have been forced to watch a reality show when there are so many qualified people like Mitch Daniels, Jeb Bush, Paul Ryan out there?

-Why are they standing on the sideline?
+Why are they standing on the sidelines?

-As President Kennedy pointed out, Sometimes when you try to ride the tiger, you wind up inside of it.
+As President Kennedy pointed out, sometimes when you try to ride the tiger, you wind up inside of it.

 And you've seen this over the last couple of years.